ClusterHQ/flocker/docs/faq/index.rst

 If the node your container is running has frozen or locked up, then Flocker may not be able to instruct the volume to move.
 The container using the volume may also not be able to stop, because no process may be able to tell it to stop.

-If your instructure allows it, you can restart or terminate your node whereby Flocker will be able to operate on the volume.
+If your infrastructure allows it, you can restart or terminate your node whereby Flocker will be able to operate on the volume.
 If your infrastructure does not allow this, you may need wait to see if the node returns to being healthy.

 Why does the ``uft-flocker-volumes`` command not work?